 Crouch, Hubert B.(born: 1906 - died: 1980)

 In 1943, ten men of science from historically black colleges established what would become the Association of Science Teachers in Negro Colleges and Affiliated Institutions (ASTNCAI).
 One of the members was Hubert Branch Crouch, a zoologist who taught at Kentucky State College [now Kentucky State University], beginning in 1931.
 He received his Ph.D. from the University of Iowa in 1936.
 It had been in 1931, while attending the National Association for Research in Science Teaching, that Crouch got the idea to form a national organization of African American scientists.
-He also formed the Council of Science Teachers within the Kentucky Negro Educational Association.
+He also formed the Council of Science Teachers within the Kentucky Negro Educational Association (KNEA).
+Hubert B. Crounch was born in Cherokee County, TX, and died in Nashville, TN.
+He was the son of Carrie Ragsdale and George Crouch.
 For more see W. M. King, "Hubert Branch Crouch and the origins of the National Institute of Science," The Journal of Negro History, vol. 79, issue 1 (1994), pp. 18-33.